-means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment

+means an investment in an

+economic activity that

+contributes to an

+environmental or social

+objective, provided that

+the investment does not

+significantly harm any

+environmental or social

+objective and that the

+investee companies follow

+good governance practices.

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Pre-contractual disclosure for the financial products referred to in Article 9, paragraphs 1 to 4a, of Regulation (EU) 2019/2088 and Article 5, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Product name:
+Product name: Wellington US Research Equity Fund

-Wellington Global Climate and

-Environment Fund

-Legal entity identifier: 549300HYVYC0VUL7SU75
+Legal entity identifier: TW5TTEQMCSQ5V6YYDE66